syncfusion-content/xamarin-docs/Xamarin/Circular-Gauge/pointers.md

 {% endtabs %}

-### ValueChanged event
+### Value changed event

-Invoked when the user is selecting a new value for the pointer by dragging.
+Invoked during a drag when the user is updating a new value for the pointer by dragging.

 The `ValueChanged` event contains the following argument.